metatronslove/Letter-Count-Tool/README.md

 Text reversal operations are applied to the page only to satisfy curiosity for those who may need them.
 There are no labels for the data entry and adjustment elements on the page, there are titles that appear when you hover the mouse cursor over them, which means I cannot recommend using them with touchscreen devices and I would like to point out that they are offered for the benefit of the generation that is used to using the mouse and keyboard "like before".

 Where and how you will use your outputs is up to your imagination.
 If you are bored with document formats such as PDF and DOC, you can publish the content you will write in TXT format or create more formal ReadMe.Txts in addition to the explanations you make in Markdown format on Github.
 You may be able to evaluate the outputs of this page when you make "MANUAL" additions to the edits you will make here for the TXT format of the Markdown format.

+Offline Letter Counter Tool HTML could be found from everywhere at this URL https://metatronslove.github.io/Letter-Count-Tool/ when network is available